highchair/artinruins-com/_property/aloft-hotel-dorrance.md

 gmap: "https://www.google.com/maps/place/Aloft+Providence+Downtown/@41.8215679,-71.4117636,16z/data=!4m8!3m7!1s0x0:0x1496cdc9e906b837!5m2!4m1!1i2!8m2!3d41.821456!4d-71.408781"

 meta: ""
-excerpt: "A brand new 6 and 5 story boutique-brand hotel on the edge of the Jewelry District with views of the riverfront"
+excerpt: "A new 6 and 5 story boutique-brand hotel on the edge of the Jewelry District with views of the riverfront"

 thumbnail: aloft-jh-2022-03-06.jpg